Skip to Main Content

 Ford, M. Pina.
 “The Natural Law Context of Thomas More’s Utopia.”
 PhD thesis, University of Western Australia, 2000.

-Working papers, discussion papers and similar documents, sometimes produced in advance of publication on a particular topic, can be treated in much the same way as a dissertation or thesis [14.215] or lecture, paper or other presentation [14.217]
+Working papers, discussion papers and similar documents, sometimes produced in advance of publication on a particular topic, can be treated in much the same way as a dissertation or thesis [14.113].
+For papers or posters presented at meetings, see 14.115.
+For lectures, see 8.88.
+For recorded lectures or readings, see 14.164.

 First footnote